In the world of cashback reward apps, there are generally two different types of apps.

 3. Enter Sweepstakes

 CoinOut regularly runs shopping contests and sweepstakes for sponsored partners that award members for buying specific products.

 There’s also prizes for members who end up shopping the most for a specific brand:

 If you already shop for a certain brand or product that just so happens to be part of a CoinOut sweepstake, you might as well upload your receipts for a chance to win!

 4. Refer Friends

-This is honestly much worse than a lot of other referral programs, but hey, it’s still free money.
+This is honestly much worse than a lot of other apps with sign up bonuses, but hey, it’s still free money.

 5. Signup For The CoinOut Newsletter